A project of the Partnership for a New American Economy

 Top countries of origin

 Immigrant students in North Dakota contribute to critical science, technology, engineering, and math--or STEM--fields.
-For North Dakota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical to filling the state’s significant STEM worker shortage: in 2009 more than 43 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+For North Dakota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical to filling the state’s significant STEM worker shortage.
+In 2013, almost 60 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 More than 76 percent of the students earning engineering PhDs in the state in recent years were also temporary residents.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)